No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: Introduction

-\paragraph{Key contributions.} We address three challenges plaguing current image captioning systems: Data, Evaluation, and the MLE training. (i)~We begin by identifying the inadequacies of image captioning datasets in \Cref{sec:data}, and propose \textit{\vcb{}}, a novel caption enhancement strategy that leverages LLMs and MLLMs to generate dense, informative, and unbiased captions that are anchored in human annotations. (ii)~We then introduce \benchmark{} (\Cref{sec:bags}), a benchmark consisting of curated \textit{bags} of highly similar images that uses self-retrieval (SR) to assess the ability of captioning systems to capture fine-grained visual distinctions. (iii)~\Cref{sec:method} leverages the rich data and effective evaluation methods introduced in the previous two sections to train fine-grained captioning systems with SR. We offer new insights into SR fine-tuning through extensive ablations revealing its sensitivity to MLE initialization, failure to preserve caption faithfulness, and tendency to hallucinate. (iv)~Finally, we design a simple ``plug and play'' training recipe that enables SR to improve caption faithfulness while significantly outperforming vanilla SR~\citep{dessi2023cross} on \benchmark{} and achieving state-of-the-art results on ImageCoDe~\citep{imagecode}, another benchmark for fine-grained image retrieval.
+\paragraph{Key contributions.} We address three challenges plaguing current image captioning systems: \textit{data}, \textit{evaluation}, and \textit{MLE training}.
+(1)~We identify the inadequacies of image captioning datasets in \Cref{sec:data}, and propose \textit{\vcb{}}, a novel caption enhancement strategy that leverages LLMs and MLLMs to generate dense, informative, and unbiased captions that are anchored in human annotations.
+(2)~We introduce \benchmark{} (\Cref{sec:bags}), a benchmark consisting of curated \textit{bags} of highly similar images that uses self-retrieval (SR) to assess the ability of captioning systems to capture fine-grained visual distinctions.
+(3)~In \Cref{sec:method}, we leverage the rich data and effective evaluation introduced in the previous two sections to train fine-grained captioning systems with SR. We offer new insights into SR fine-tuning through extensive ablations revealing its sensitivity to MLE initialization, failure to preserve caption faithfulness, and tendency to hallucinate.
+(4)~Finally, we design a simple ``plug and play'' training recipe that enables SR to improve caption faithfulness while significantly outperforming vanilla SR~\citep{dessi2023cross} on \benchmark{} and achieving state-of-the-art results on ImageCoDe~\citep{imagecode}, another benchmark for fine-grained image retrieval.